Cosmetic Gum Surgery in Melbourne

 When you think of cosmetic dentistry, you probably think of procedures like whitening or porcelain veneers that will enhance your teeth.
 If you’re like most people, you probably don’t think about the appearance of your gums.

-While the teeth are the focal point of your smile, the gums provide the frame.
+While the teeth are the focal point of your smile, the gums provide the frame for your teeth.
 They can make your teeth appear long, short or uneven.
-Dr. Lee Sheldon combines over 30 years of experience with advanced periodontal training to enhance gum appearance.
-He has special expertise when it comes to fixing a gummy smile, covering exposed roots and recontouring an uneven gumline.
+Dr. Lee Sheldon and Dr. Michel Furtado combine over 30 years of experience with advanced periodontal training to enhance gum appearance.
+They have special expertise when it comes to fixing a gummy smile, covering exposed roots and recontouring an uneven gumline.

 What we can do about a gummy smile

 Recontouring an uneven gumline

-Gum contouring is a simple procedure in which Dr. Sheldon gently sculpts the gumline to a more beautiful shape.
+Gum contouring is a simple procedure in which Drs.
+Sheldon and Furtado gently sculpt the gumline to a more beautiful shape.
 There are several potential causes of uneven gums, including genetics.

 Any periodontal disease or other oral health problems that are present will need to be treated before, or in conjunction with, cosmetic procedures.
 In the case of gum disease, gum contouring may be incorporated into your treatment since the excess tissue can be removed easily during your other periodontal treatment.

 Covering exposed roots

 Dr. Lee Sheldon and Dr. Michel Furtado perform ridge augmentation when a patient has a large cleft, crease or depression in the gum.
 This surprisingly simple procedure is performed with a small incision to access the bone.
 A bit of either natural or artificial material is placed, and then the incision is closed.
 Over time, the bone grows around the grafting material.

 Besides restoring gumline and facial support, Drs.
 Sheldon and Furtado use this procedure to create a stable base for dental implant placement.